DeKalb–Peachtree Airport: Facilities and aircraft

 Dekalb–Peachtree Airport covers an area of 745 acres (301 ha) at an elevation of 1,003 feet (306 m) above mean sea level.
-It has three runways: 3R/21L (formerly 2R/20L) is 6,001 by 100 feet (1,829 x 30 m) with a concrete surface; 3L/21R (formerly 2L/20R) is 3,746 by 150 feet (1,142 x 46 m) with an asphalt surface; and 16/34, which is 3,967 by 150 feet (1,209 x 46 m) with an asphalt surface.
+It has three runways: 3R/21L (formerly 2R/20L) is 6,001 by 100 feet (1,829 x 30 m) with a concrete surface; 3L/21R (formerly 2L/20R) is 3,746 by 150 feet (1,142 x 46 m) with an asphalt surface; and 16/34, which is 3,968 by 150 feet (1,209 x 46 m) with an asphalt surface.
 It also has one helipad designated H1 with a concrete surface measuring 56 by 56 feet (17 x 17 m).

-For the 12-month period ending August 31, 2010, the airport had 202,491 aircraft operations, an average of 554 per day: 99.9% general aviation and 0.1% military.
-At that time there were 447 aircraft based at this airport: 68% single-engine, 17% multi-engine, 11% jet, and 5% helicopter.
+For the 12-month period ending December 31, 2021, the airport had 158,104 aircraft operations, an average of 433 per day: 75% transient general aviation and 25% local general aviation..
+At that time there were 306 aircraft based at this airport: 213 single-engine, 21 multi-engine, 58 jet, 12 helicopter, and 2 gliders.

 The airport has over 100 hangars.
 It is the second-busiest airport in Georgia, behind Hartsfield–Jackson Atlanta International Airport (ATL), in the number of flight operations per year and is the seventh-busiest general aviation (non-airline) airport in the US.
 PDK helps to relieve ATL of smaller-aircraft traffic.
 It is used by helicopters for metro Atlanta's four major network-affiliated television stations (WAGA-TV, WANF, WSB-TV, and WXIA-TV) as the base for electronic news gathering from the air.
 PDK is also home to The AutoPILOT Magazine, an advertorial publication covering all things aviation-related.
 A new control tower was built in 1988, and stands at 130 ft tall.
 Many of the old NAS Atlanta buildings still remain.
 The largest houses offices for PDK administration, flight schools, and the Civil Air Patrol, as well as the Downwind restaurant, with an aviation-themed decor and an open deck overlooking the active runways.
 Adjacent to that building is a children's playground, Georgia's first aviation park.

 In late 2018, the first EMAS installed in Georgia was added to runway 3R/21L.

-Epps Aviation, the airport's full service fixed-base operator, is located on 21 acre in a modern facility, elsewhere on the airport grounds.
+Aero Center Atlanta, the airport's full service fixed-base operator, is located on 21 acre in a modern facility, elsewhere on the airport grounds.

-Airlines and destinations

 Economic impact

 In 1997, DeKalb Peachtree Airport was one of the largest tax contributors of DeKalb County, behind The Southern Company and Bellsouth, but receives no taxpayer dollars for operations.
 The 1997 study funded by the airport found that in addition to 762 aviation-related jobs at the airport, there may be 3,600 non-airport jobs driven by airport activities like taxi drivers and cleaning personnel.